siddhantsar345/Weather-App/README.md

 # Weather-App
-Weather App designed using HTML,CSS and Javascript with a live API
+Weather App designed using HTML,CSS and Javascript with a live API.